anvbis/anvbis.github.io/content/posts/exploring-historical-v8-heap-sandbox-escapes-i.md

 For this particular heap sandbox escape, we'll need to build out some typical exploit primitives.
 I won't go into much detail here, but you can find the relevant code below.

-They pretty much all use the memory corruption api in their implementation, so I suggest you look at the code for it (since it's completely undocumented, lmao) if you want to learn more.
+They pretty much all use the memory corruption API in their implementation, so I suggest you look at the code for it (since it's completely undocumented, lmao) if you want to learn more.
 [Here](https://chromium.googlesource.com/v8/v8/+/4a12cb1022ba335ce087dcfe31b261355524b3bf) is the
 relevant commit.